Shubhkesarwani02/SecureAdmin/docs/END_TO_END_IMPLEMENTATION_GUIDE.md

 - The frontend stores the access token in `localStorage` and attaches it to `Authorization: Bearer <token>` for API calls.
 - Refresh tokens are httpOnly cookies managed by the backend.

+For a deeper, step-by-step guide (including Windows quick-start scripts, Postman setup, verification scripts, and deployment playbooks), see `docs/END_TO_END_IMPLEMENTATION_DETAILED.md`.

 ---

 ## 1) Prerequisites